-- 1) Failing to comply with the reasonable directions of teachers, school administrators, or other school personnel in charge of students. - 2) Use of beepers and /or cell phones is prohibited during the school day.
-If a student is found to be in use of a communication device he/she must be sent to the Principal who will then make a determination concerning how to proceed.
-Confiscation of the device and/or disciplinary action will result. - 3) Headphones and/or earpieces as well as devices like CD players, tape players and any equipment designated for listening is prohibited during the school day.
+- 3) Headphones and/or earpieces as well as devices like CD players, tape players and any equipment designated for listening is prohibited during the school day.
 Headphones and any listening device will be confiscated by staff and a determination will be made by the Principal if and when the equipment will be returned.
 Use of these devices during the school day will result in disciplinary action. - 4) Hats are not to be worn in the school building.
-Upon entering the building all hats are to be removed by males and females.

-D) Engage in Conduct That is Violent.
-Examples of Violent Conduct Include:

-- 1) Committing an act of violence (such as hitting, kicking, punching, and scratching) upon a teacher, administrator, or other school employee, or attempting to do so. - 2) Committing an act of violence (such as hitting, kicking, punching, and scratching) upon another student, or any other person lawfully on school property or attempting to do so.

-- 3) Possessing a weapon Authorized law enforcement officials are the only persons permitted to have a weapon in their possession while on school property or at a school function. - 4) Displaying what appears to be a weapon. - 5) Threatening to use any weapon. - 6) Intentionally damaging or destroying the personal property of a student, teacher, administrator, other District employee, or any person lawfully on school property (this includes graffiti or arson). - 7) Intentionally damaging or destroying school District property.

-E) Engage in Any Conduct That Endangers The Safety, Morals, Health or Welfare of Others.
-Examples of Such Conduct Include:

-- 1) Lying to school personnel. - 2) Stealing the property of other students, school personnel, or any other person lawfully on school property or attending a school function. - 3) Defamation, which includes making false or unprivileged statements or representations about an individual or identifiable group of individuals that harm the reputation of the person or the identifiable group by demeaning them. - 4) Engaging in any act of discrimination or harassment as defined in this code. - 5) Intimidation, which includes engaging in actions or statements that put an individual in fear of bodily harm. - 6) Hazing, which includes any intentional or reckless act directed against another for the purpose of initiation into, affiliating with, or maintaining membership in any school sponsored activity, organization, club, or team. - 7) Selling, using, or possessing obscene material. - Using vulgar or abusive language, cursing, or swearing. - 9) Possessing, smoking or using tobacco or tobacco products (including, but not limited to cigarettes, cigars, pipes, chewing or smokeless tobacco). - 10) Possessing, consuming, selling, distributing or exchanging alcoholic beverages or illegal substances, or being under the influence of either.
-"Illegal substances" include, but are not limited to, inhalants, marijuana, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike drugs, and any substances commonly referred to as "designer drugs." - 11) Possessing, using, selling, distributing or exchanging any instruments for the use of illegal substances, such as pipes, syringes, or other paraphernalia. - 12) Inappropriately using or sharing prescription and over-the-counter drugs. - Gambling. - 14) Indecent exposure, that is, exposure to sight of the private parts of the body in a lewd or indecent manner. - 15) Initiating a report warning of fire or other catastrophe without valid cause, misuse of 911, or discharging a fire extinguisher.
+Upon entering the building all hats are to be removed by males and females. - D) Engage in Conduct That is Violent.
+Examples of Violent Conduct Include: - 1) Committing an act of violence (such as hitting, kicking, punching, and scratching) upon a teacher, administrator, or other school employee, or attempting to do so. - 2) Committing an act of violence (such as hitting, kicking, punching, and scratching) upon another student, or any other person lawfully on school property or attempting to do so. - 3) Possessing a weapon Authorized law enforcement officials are the only persons permitted to have a weapon in their possession while on school property or at a school function. - 4) Displaying what appears to be a weapon. - 5) Threatening to use any weapon. - 6) Intentionally damaging or destroying the personal property of a student, teacher, administrator, other District employee, or any person lawfully on school property (this includes graffiti or arson). - 7) Intentionally damaging or destroying school District property. - E) Engage in Any Conduct That Endangers The Safety, Morals, Health or Welfare of Others.
+Examples of Such Conduct Include: - 1) Lying to school personnel. - 2) Stealing the property of other students, school personnel, or any other person lawfully on school property or attending a school function. - 3) Defamation, which includes making false or unprivileged statements or representations about an individual or identifiable group of individuals that harm the reputation of the person or the identifiable group by demeaning them. - 4) Engaging in any act of discrimination or harassment as defined in this code. - 5) Intimidation, which includes engaging in actions or statements that put an individual in fear of bodily harm. - 6) Hazing, which includes any intentional or reckless act directed against another for the purpose of initiation into, affiliating with, or maintaining membership in any school sponsored activity, organization, club, or team. - 7) Selling, using, or possessing obscene material. - 8) Using vulgar or abusive language, cursing, or swearing. - 9) Possessing, smoking or using tobacco or tobacco products (including, but not limited to cigarettes, cigars, pipes, chewing or smokeless tobacco). - 10) Possessing, consuming, selling, distributing or exchanging alcoholic beverages or illegal substances, or being under the influence of either.
+"Illegal substances" include, but are not limited to, inhalants, marijuana, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike drugs, and any substances commonly referred to as "designer drugs." - 11) Possessing, using, selling, distributing or exchanging any instruments for the use of illegal substances, such as pipes, syringes, or other paraphernalia. - 12) Inappropriately using or sharing prescription and over-the-counter drugs. - 13) Gambling. - 14) Indecent exposure, that is, exposure to sight of the private parts of the body in a lewd or indecent manner.

-F) Engage in Misconduct While on a School Bus.
+- 15) Initiating a report warning of fire or other catastrophe without valid cause, misuse of 911, or discharging a fire extinguisher. - 16) Cyberbullying See Appendix #8 - F) Engage in Misconduct While on a School Bus.